prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 These are the objects that are being fired by the tanks.
 You can call them shells or bullets or whatever you prefer.
 The important thing is that these objects are a simple sprite with a small box-collider and a rigidbody.

 Notably, we want these objects to bounce off the walls as they do in Atari’s TANK!
-To achieve this behaviour, we'll create a physics material and apply this to the rigidbody.
+To achieve this behavior, we'll create a physics material and apply this to the rigidbody.

 ### Shell Sprite